 I walked to the second floor of the locker room where I saw Bryan’s mom on a couch.
 The scream was hers.
 “I’m so sorry,” I told her, bawling.
 It’s hard to describe a moment like that.
 I didn’t know what else to say then.
 I don’t know what else to say now.

 Search dogs had honed in on a spot in the avalanche field where rescuers with probe poles found Brendan and Bryan buried under six feet of snow.

 They were born one day apart, and died 10 feet from each other.

 Later that day I drove to see my dad at work.
 I wanted to be around family.
 He met me in the parking lot and said, “I’ve never been so happy to see you.”
-It was the only time I’ve seen him cry.
+It’s the only time I’ve seen him cry.

 It didn’t occur to me until that moment how close I was to going with Brendan and Bryan.